pillars-framework/docs/docs/articles/modules/chat.md

 * Injecting the @Pillars.Chat.Actors.ChatActor as a depedency
 * Determinig the target player
-* Calling `SendMessageToPlayer` in @Pillars.Chat.Actors.ChatActor with the target and provided content of the ChatActor
+* Calling `SendMessage` in @Pillars.Chat.Actors.ChatActor with the target and provided content of the ChatActor

 ```c#
 [RegisterSingleton]